 8. Use the two-zone grilling method.

-Experts recommend that you use a two-zone cooking method to prevent dangerous flare-ups while grilling.
+Experts recommend using a two-zone cooking method to prevent dangerous flare-ups while grilling.
 The method involves establishing two different sides on the grill – hot and cold areas.
 This allows you to move the meat quickly to the cooler area when a flare-up occurs.

 This will also help prevent fat from dripping onto the flames, and thus, minimize the flare-up.
 After moving the meat to the cooler area, you can put the lid back on the grill and wait until the flare-up dies down.